Robin Lopez: Phoenix Suns (2008–2012)

 During the 2009–10 regular season, Lopez averaged 8.4 points, 4.9 rebounds, and 1.0 block per game.
 During the end of the season, however, Lopez was injured, and was replaced by Jarron Collins until the Western Conference Finals against the Los Angeles Lakers, where the Suns eventually lost, 4 games to 2.

 After the 2009–10 season, Lopez went into a major decline, despite starting and playing more games.
 During December 2010, he was injured again, and he was temporarily replaced by Earl Barron.
 This eventually resulted in decreased production from Lopez, which forced the Suns to trade for Marcin Gortat.
 While Lopez was still starting for the Suns, his stats were quickly declining, while Gortat's stats were improving.
 This forced Lopez to eventually become a bench player again.
-Robin Lopez would average 6.4 points and 3.2 rebounds at an average of 14.8 minutes per game.
+Lopez would average 6.4 points and 3.2 rebounds at an average of 14.8 minutes per game.

-In the shortened 2011–12 NBA season, Lopez wouldn't even produce a single start for the Suns.
+In the shortened 2011–12 NBA season, Lopez did not start any games for the Suns, but did play in 64 games.
 Because of Gortat's increased production at center, Lopez was forced to become a back-up center once again.
 He averaged 5.4 points with an average of 14 minutes per game there.